 - date and time scheduling options

-- schedule the same post across multiple Instagram accounts (AiGrow will space posting out by at least 1 hour to avoid flagging)
+- schedule the same post across multiple Instagram accounts (AiSchedule will space posting out by 1 hour to avoid flagging)

 - write your captions and add hashtags from your desktop (hashtags are added as first comment)

-With AiGrow, after an initial setup with a qualified marketing strategist, you are given complete control of your own fully-functional Instagram marketing agency.
-In addition to being a fully functional Instagram scheduling tool, this also includes targeted and automated Liking, following, unfollowing, commenting and DMing.
+With AiSchedule, after an initial setup with a qualified marketing strategist, you are given complete control of your own fully-functional Instagram posting and scheduling.
+In addition to being a fully functional Instagram scheduling tool, this also includes Auto Response to Comments and Automated Deleting Posts.

 Buffer has been a favorite for social media managers for a long time, due to the fact that it combines the ability to schedule posts across multiple platforms, Instagram included.
 One thing that sets Buffer apart is the fact that it also provides analytics data on your pages.
 This is great if you want to see how your new campaign is going, or potentially see why your social media efforts may be working on Facebook, but not on Instagram.